skusunam/backbone-spring-cellar/README.md

 i.e requestPager module (please read backbone.paginator's README).

 How to run:
-1) You need Maven2 to run this project
+* You need Maven2 to run this project
-2) Project used following